 (Forbes) If you’re selling lemonade and your neighbor starts selling lemonade as well, you’ve got to make yourself better by being different, otherwise you’ll split your revenues with your neighbor, at best.

-My Comment: This is a great article that emphasizes three of the biggest benefits of delivering excellent service and maintaining a customer-focused culture: It’s your best marketing, it increases revenue and helps retain your best employees.
+My Comment: This is a great article that emphasizes three of the biggest benefits of delivering excellent service and maintaining a customer-focused culture: It’s your best marketing, it increases revenue and it helps retain your best employees.
 Who, and what company, wouldn’t want to be “all in” with customer service?

 Sign up for instant access to Shep’s research report on customer service and customer experience.